Prefix Control#

 q_cond(pred, true_fun, false_fun, *operands)[source]#

-Jasp compatible version of jax.lax.cond The parameters and semantics are the same as for the Jax version.
+Jasp compatible version of jax.lax.cond.
+The parameters and semantics are the same as for the Jax version.

 Performs the following semantics: